Huanzhuo/huanzhuo.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am Huanzhuo Wu, a junior researcher at the Deutsche Telekom Chair of Communication Networks (ComNets) at TU Dresden, Germany.
+I am Huanzhuo Wu, a researcher at the Deutsche Telekom Chair of Communication Networks (ComNets) at TU Dresden, Germany.
 My particular research interests are In-network Computing, Software Defined Networks (SDN), Algorithm Optimization, with more than 20 peer-reviewed <a href="/publications/">publications</a> and several <a href="/projects/">research projects</a>.
 <!-- My current work includes contributing to <a href="/projects/">research projects</a>, and <a href="/teaching/">teaching/supervising students</a> of the faculty. -->